Lab-on-a-Molecule-Quantum-Nanophotonics/qudi-lab-on-a-molecule-modules/_sources/index.md.txt

 Qudi Lab on a Molecule Modules documentation
 ============================================

 This is the documentation for the [Qudi](https://ulm-iqo.github.io/qudi-core/) modules used in our lab at [LENS](https://quantumnanophotonics-lab.ino.cnr.it/).
-It is based on [Ulm IQO's qudi modules](https://github.com/Ulm-IQO/qudi-iqo-modules/) and some of this documentation uses their documentation.
+It is based on [Ulm IQO's qudi modules](https://github.com/Ulm-IQO/qudi-iqo-modules/) and some of this documentation uses their original materials.
+They are under the `iqo-docs` URL.

 If you are new to Qudi, we recommend starting with [the crash course tutorial](<Crash course into Qudi>).